tikaro/sandex/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## It uses Github Actions to fetch the forecast

+Every day, a [Github action](https://github.com/tikaro/sandex/actions/runs/5163534089/workflow) runs that fetches the forecast as a blob of JSON from tomorrow.io and commits that blob to the repository.
+So there's no API call for the user; it's an API stub that happens to be updated every day.

-## It is Deployed via Netlify
+## It is Deployed via Vercel

-Every push to the `main` branch results in a Netlify deployment to https://sandex.netlify.app
+Every push to the `main` branch results in a Vercel deployment to https://sandex.me

-If you have access to John's Netlify team, you can access the Netlify build at [app.netlify.com/sites/sandex](https://app.netlify.com/sites/sandex/overview)

 ### Local Scripts